mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 to the fringes of the herd and are to some extent considered expendable.

-At the same time as the K’kree were evolving intelligence, at least one carnivorous species on their homeworld of Kirur was undergoing the same process.
+At the same time as the K'kree were evolving intelligence, at least one carnivorous species on their homeworld of Kirur was undergoing the same process.
 The result was a long period of warfare that stimulated technological growth on both sides.
-Although the K’kree gained the upper hand, their enemies developed primitive spaceflight technology before their final doom became apparent.
-Some were able to escape to Kirur’s moon where they built a colony.
-Eventually the K’kree followed them there and exterminated their foes at last.
+Although the K'kree gained the upper hand, their enemies developed primitive spaceflight technology before their final doom became apparent.
+Some were able to escape to Kirur's moon where they built a colony.
+Eventually the K'kree followed them there and exterminated their foes at last.

 The name of this enemy is not known.
-It seems that the early K’kree were not content with eradicating them but wanted to destroy even their memory.
-Today they are simply known as G’naak like all other meat-eaters, although those with a familiarity with K’kree speech claim to detect a slight change in inflection when this particular species of vermin are mentioned.
-Outsiders refer to the K’kree’s great foe as the Kirrixurians but generally find it safest not to mention them at all – by any name – when dealing with K’kree.
+It seems that the early K'kree were not content with eradicating them but wanted to destroy even their memory.
+Today they are simply known as G'naak like all other meat-eaters, although those with a familiarity with K'kree speech claim to detect a slight change in inflection when this particular species of vermin are mentioned.
+Outsiders refer to the K'kree's great foe as the Kirrixurians but generally find it safest not to mention them at all – by any name – when dealing with K'kree.

 SOCIETY
-Once they had become the dominant society of their homeworld and removed the G’naak threat from their moon, there was less impetus for the K’kree to develop technology and move away from the free-roaming lifestyle of their ancestors.
+Once they had become the dominant society of their homeworld and removed the G'naak threat from their moon, there was less impetus for the K'kree to develop technology and move away from the free-roaming lifestyle of their ancestors.
 Progress did occur but was balanced by social conservatism in a way that resulted in cultural features being retained where other species would have forgotten them.
-Among these traditions was the highly complex caste system of the ancient K’kree, based upon dominance of a leader and value to the
+Among these traditions was the highly complex caste system of the ancient K'kree, based upon dominance of a leader and value to the

 herd of an individual.
 Although at times not well fitted